premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-37. Explain how can you prevent creating another instance of singleton using clone() method?
+37. Explain how can you prevent creating another instance of singleton using clone() method?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)